Coit v. Green: Summary of findings

+The case resulted in a legal challenge to a group of segregation academies in Holmes County, Mississippi, which had formed after the local school district had integrated.
+In May 1969, a group of African American parents of students in the Holmes County public schools sued the Treasury Department to prevent three new Whites-only schools from receiving tax exemption.
+A preliminary injunction was issued in the case, known at the time as Green v.
+Kennedy, in January 1970.
+Later that year, President Richard Nixon ordered the Internal Revenue Service to enact a new policy denying tax exemptions to private schools that practiced racial discrimination.
 In Green v.
 Connally, the court declared that neither IRC 501(c)(3) nor IRC 170 provided for tax-exempt status or deductible contributions to any organization operating a private school that discriminates in admissions on the basis of race.
 Since this time, if a school has adopted and announced a racially non-discriminatory admissions policy and has not taken any overt action to discriminate in admissions, the Service concludes that the school has a racially non-discriminatory admissions policy.
 The U.S. Supreme Court, however, specifically did not rule on the hypothetical possibility of a school which discriminated against minorities for religious reasons.

 In the interim, the IRS took steps to implement the nondiscrimination requirement including Revenue Ruling 71–447, 1971–2 C.B.
 230, Revenue Procedure 72–54, 1972–2 C.B.
 834, Revenue Procedure 75–50, 1975–2 C.B.
 587, and Revenue Ruling 75–231, 1975–1 C.B.
 158. Without comment, the Supreme Court affirmed the judgment of the United States District Court for the District of Columbia at the end of 1971 for the families in this case.

 Results

 A decade later, scores of schools had not changed policies and remained ineligible for tax-exempt status.

+The court case, along with its predecessor Green v.
+Connally, played a major role in mobilizing the movement that became the Christian right.
+Many of the segregation academies targeted under this ruling were church sponsored, which caught the attention of a number of evangelical Christian leaders.
+Conservative operative Paul Weyrich sought to use the enforcement of the ruling by the IRS as a wedge issue to mobilize evangelical leaders into political activism, and reframed the issue as government intrusion and attacks on religious freedom, effectively diverting attention from the racial aspect.
+The largest institution which was targeted under the ruling was fundamentalist Christian college Bob Jones University, which lost its tax exemption in 1976 for its policy prohibiting interracial dating.
+The IRS struggled to implement enforcement of the ruling throughout the 1970s, however, and in 1978 proposed a new policy which would have revoked the tax exemption of private schools based on their racial composition relative to the demographics of their communities.
+This proposal never went into effect, but drew furious backlash from religious conservatives, and played a major role in turning them against then-President Jimmy Carter.